grahammendick/interface-only-and-turbo-module-build-bug/README.md

 # interfaceOnly and TurboMoule build on Android
 React Native published an [example repo that shows how to autolink libraries that contain interfaceOnly components](https://github.com/troZee/react-native-cpp-autolinking).
 But the approach doesn't work when the library also has a TurboModule.
 This repository contains an example app built from `npx react-native init`.
 The only thing I've added is a dependency to my `navigation-react-native` library.
-My library has `interfaceOnly` components and a TurboModue.
+My library has `interfaceOnly` components and a TurboModule.

 ## Steps to recreate the problem
 1. cd to the `example` app